The Forbidden Kingdom: Development

-Production
+Lu Yan is a famous Taoist Saint, better known as Lü Dongbin, one of the Eight Immortals referenced in Jackie Chan's Drunken Master films.

+The White Haired Demoness Ni Chang is the anti-heroine of the iconic pulp novel Baifa Monü Zhuan by Liang Yusheng, adapted as the film The Bride With White Hair.

+The Jade Emperor is the ruler of the Heavens in Chinese myth.

+Filming

-Production began in early 1 May 2007 in the area around the Gobi Desert in Mongolia.
+Filming began in early 1 May 2007 in the area around the Gobi Desert in Mongolia.
 Before filming began, the entire cast did a costume fitting and a script read through, certain dialogues were altered to suit the different actors' English speaking abilities; this was due to the majority of the cast having English as their second language.
 Chan described the first day of shooting as "very relaxing" because the shots only required drama and walking, with no action.
 When the two martial arts veterans (Chan and Li) did film action scenes together for the first time, they both expressed how easy it was to work with one another.
 Chan explained:

 Filming finished on August 24, 2007, and the film went into post-production on September 29, 2007.